flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 Please make sure to install it to the correct folder and name the file according to the application id used in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html).

-### appstream-missing-appinfo

-**Exceptions allowed**: No

-The build or the ostree repo is missing the folder `files/share/app-info`.

-This usually indicates something else is wrong.
-Please review additional errors if present.

 ### appstream-missing-appinfo-file

 **Exceptions allowed**: No